exoplatform/exo-documentation/docs/GetStarted.rst

 **Java Content Repository**

-All data of eXo Platform are stored in a Java Content Repository (JCR).
+Some data of eXo Platform are stored in a Java Content Repository (JCR).
 JCR is the Java specification
 (`JSR-170 <http://jcp.org/aboutJava/communityprocess/final/jsr170/index.html>`__)
 for a type of Object Database tailored to the storage, searching, and